-Summary: Ladies, carry full-length pants and full sleeve tops while visiting Meteora monasteries.
+Summary: Ladies, carry full-length pants and full-sleeve tops while visiting Meteora monasteries.
 Men – Avoid shorts and a sleeveless shirt.
-The wraparounds were clean, but they don’t wash after each use.
+The wraparounds were clean, but they didn’t wash after each use.
 The same cloth I wrapped was given to another girl immediately.

 What do I need to pack for Santorini?

-Bikinis and swimwear are common on the shoreside, but not inside the beach cafes!
+Bikinis and swimwear are common on the shoreside but not in beach cafes!
 We saw no tourists sitting in their swimwear in beachside cafes.
-Staff were dressed in casuals, and the local residents by the cafe side were modestly dressed.
-So it would be inappropriate to come inside the restaurant in the swimwear.
+Staff were dressed in casuals, and the residents by the cafe were modestly dressed.
+So it would be inappropriate to come inside the restaurant in swimwear.

-Summary: Wear whatever you want while on the beach, but in Cafes near the beach, but put on a T-Shirt dress or any simple light non-sheer long tops on the swimwear.
+Summary: Wear whatever you want while on the beach, but in Cafes near the beach, put on a T-Shirt dress or any simple light, non-sheer long top on swimwear.
 Men – don’t enter any local bakeries or cafes in Santorini bear-chest!
 Put on a shirt.

 What to wear in Greece while going on a sailing